SoptikHa2/crapi-csharp-wrapper/README.md

 **Warning**

+Unofficial Clash Royale API will change it’s version to v3 in few days, which means complete API overhaul.
+This will almost certainly break this wrapper.
+If your application ceases to work, switch to [P.E.K.K.A .Net wrapper](https://github.com/Blind-Striker/clash-royale-client-dotnet) which should work flawlessly.

+- Soptik, 2019-05-06

+---

+**Warning**

 I no longer use this wrapper myself and development stalled for several months.
 This wrapper still works and you can use it, and it'll work in the future - but no new API features will be added and bugs won't be fixed.
 I suggest you to use [P.E.K.K.A .Net wrapper](https://github.com/Blind-Striker/clash-royale-client-dotnet) which should support both official and unofficial Clash Royale API.

 - Soptik, 2019-01-23